Ministry (government department): Other countries

-In Hong Kong, the term bureau is used, and departments are subordinate to the bureaus.
+In Hong Kong, the term bureau is used, except the Department of Justice.
+Otherwise, departments are subordinate to bureaus.

 In Mexico, ministries are referred to as secretariats.

 In 1999, the ministries of the federal government of Belgium became known as federal public service, the exception being the Ministry of Defense which kept the original designation.

 In the Republic of China, ministry is used.

 In the People's Republic of China, ministry is used.

 In Portugal, the organization adopted by the XXI (2015–2019) and the XXII (2019-2024) governments ceased to expressly foresee the existence of ministries, with the portfolios of the ministers being instead referred as "government areas" and having, in theory, a more flexible organization.
 Although the term "ministry" has been eliminated from the Government communication and from most of the new published laws, it continues to be used in some legislation, especially those referring to some government areas that existed for a long time as ministries (Finance, National Defense, Foreign Affairs, Health, etc.).
 The term "ministry" also continues to be used as the vernacular to refer to a government area.

-In Nigeria each ministry is led by a minister who is not a member of the Nigerian legislature (due to the separation of powers) and is responsible to the popularly elected president.
+In Nigeria, each ministry is led by a minister who is not a member of the Nigerian legislature (due to the separation of powers) and is responsible to the popularly elected president.

 In Lebanon, there are 21 ministries.
 Each ministry is led by a minister, and the prime minister is the 23rd minister of the Lebanese government.

 In the European Union, the equivalent organisation to a national government department is termed directorate-general with the civil servant in charge called a director-general (in the European Commission, the political head of the department is one of the European Commissioners).